-The Commission is proposing to add definitions for "execution" and "execution date" to § 45.1(a).
-As proposed, "execution" would mean an agreement by the parties, by any method, to the terms of a swap that legally binds the parties to such swap terms under applicable law.
-28 The term "execution date" would mean the date, determined by reference to eastern time, on which swap execution has occurred.
+The Commission is proposing to add definitions for "execution" and "execution date" to §45.1(a).
+As proposed, "execution" would mean an agreement by the parties, by any method, to the terms of a swap that legally binds the parties to such swap terms under applicable law.28 The term "execution date" would mean the date, determined by reference to eastern time, on which swap execution has occurred.
 The execution date for a clearing swap that replaces an original swap would be the date, determined by reference to eastern time, on which the original swap has been accepted for clearing.
 The term "execution" is currently used throughout part 45 but not defined, and the Commission is proposing new regulations that reference "execution date."
+29 elements, taking into account the Commission's experience with swap data reporting and its use of such data in fulfilling its regulatory responsibilities.
+Commission staff also participated in the solicitation of responses to three public consultations on the CDE Technical Guidance, along with related industry workshops and conference calls.25

-The Commission is proposing to add the following three definitions to § 45.1(a): "Global Legal Entity Identifier System," "legal entity identifier" or "LEI," and
+The Commission is proposing to add the following three definitions to § 45.1(a): "Global Legal Entity Identifier